 - Agoraphobia (fear of the outdoors, crowds, and open spaces)

 - Arachnophobia (fear of spiders)

 - Social phobias (such as social anxiety disorder)

 - Phonophobia (fear of loud noises)

 - Lygophobia (fear of darkness)

-While the complete list of specific phobias is dozens of pages long, VA rates all of them under a single entry in its disability handbook.
+The complete list of specific phobias is dozens of pages long.
 A veterans’ disability lawyer can help you prove you deserve benefits.